meglecz/mkLTG/README.md

 2023-03-29

-Works with more sequneces than the batch size
+Works with more sequences than the batch size